What if awakening.

 Language becomes extremely tricky at this point,

-Because language is based in a subject,
+Because language is based in a subject-object-verb kind of way,

 Right?